 Two typical defenses police may raise when defending against shooting lawsuits are:

 - the police acted reasonably, and/or

-- the defendants are immune from prosecution
+- the defendants have qualified immunity from prosecution

 6.1.
 The police acted reasonably

 Police officers may escape liability for a shooting a person if they can show that their actions were objectively reasonable under the circumstances.
 Situations that might justify a police shooting include: